 In July 2021, the AUC issued Decision 26356-D01-2021 confirming that the Alberta distribution utilities will return to a third PBR term commencing in 2024 upon completion of the 2023 COS year.
-The AUC will commence a proceeding to consider the design of the third PBR plan.
-The AUC has identified three main issues: (i) a review of incremental capital funding provisions; (ii) a review of the inflation factor; and (iii) consideration of a mechanism to share earnings.
-The Corporation, along with the other Alberta distribution utilities, will submit evidence in the fourth quarter of 2022 that considers these matters and a decision is expected in the third quarter of 2023.
+In May 2022, Proceeding 27388 was commenced to establish the parameters of the PBR plans that will be effective in the third PBR Term.
+In June 2022, the AUC identified the following main issues to be reviewed: (i) incremental capital funding provisions; (ii) the inflation factor; (iii) the productivity factor; (iv) an earnings sharing mechanism; and (v) the length of the next PBR term.
+The Corporation will submit evidence in the third and fourth quarters of 2022 with respect to these matters.
+An oral hearing is expected to be scheduled in the first six months of 2023 and a decision on this matter is expected in the third quarter of 2023.